This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 The appeal of J&J’s talcum powder bankruptcy remains pending.
 In the meantime, the talc powder class action lawsuit plaintiffs have filed a motion asking the bankruptcy judge to allow them to submit their own, competing proposal for settlement compensation payouts for claimants if the bankruptcy is allowed.

 Under the current process, only J&J will get to submit a compensation proposal for approval by the bankruptcy judge.
-The talc plaintiffs are simply asking Bankruptcy Court Judge Michael Kaplan to allow them to participate in the process by submitting a different plan for his consideration.
+The talc plaintiffs are simply asking Bankruptcy Court Judge Michael Kaplan to allow them to participate by submitting a different plan for his consideration.

 July 15, 2022 Update